ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 stable JSON query language.

-The term _JSONPath_ was chosen because of the XPath inspiration and also because the outcome of a query consists of _paths_ identifying nodes in the JSON argument.
+The term _JSONPath_ was chosen because of the XPath inspiration and also because the outcome of a query consists of _paths_ identifying nodes in the JSON query argument.

 ## JSON Values